bradwright/emacs-d/README.rst

 Copyright 2010-2012 Bradley Wright.

-Files are licensed under the same license as Emacs (GNU) unless otherwise specified.
+Files are licensed under the same license as Emacs (GPL) unless otherwise specified.
 See the `COPYING` file for more information.

 Any external/third party works included in this work are licensed under